 Students learn to think spatially and use maps, visual images and new technologies, including geographical information systems (GIS), to obtain, present and analyse information.
 Students develop a range of investigative and problem-solving skills both inside and outside the classroom which will prepare them for adult life and employment.
-As a department we believe strongly in giving students the opportunity to experience fieldwork and currently organise trips to Zomba (Year 12 River Studies), Cape Maclear (Year 10 Impacts of Tourism) and Nkula HEP Station (Year 8).
+As a department we believe strongly in giving students the opportunity to experience fieldwork and currently organise trips to Zomba (Year 12 River Studies), Chichiri Shopping Mall (Year 11 Urban Studies), Cape Maclear (Year 10 Impacts of Tourism), Chikala Rainforest (Year 9 Rainforest Ecology) and Kapichira Falls HEP Station (Year 8 Energy and Resources).
 The Geography team endeavour to help the students to feel secure within their learning environment while enjoying a variety of teaching and learning styles.
 This will help the students to aim for the highest standards in all that they do.

 At SAIntS every student has three lessons of Geography per two week cycle in Years 7, 8 and 9.
 The curriculum at Key Stage 3 covers one unit per term with the aim of giving students a broad and balanced exposure to all major disciplines within the subject.

 The curriculum is as follows:

 Weather and Climate

 Rivers and Coasts